Hook into Books™ is extending its virtual reach – introducing the Intergenerational Virtual Storytime!

 Talk about 'same and different' while you play.
 How are the puzzle pieces the same?
 How are they different?

 Share your wonderings out loud with your child.
 The statement ‘I wonder…’ can encourage some deep thinking from them and invite responses in the same way that open-ended questions do.

 Practice language like ‘first’, ‘next’, ‘after’, and ‘last’ by playing a ‘Simon Says’ type game.
 “First, touch your nose, then pat your tummy, after that turnaround and lastly, sit on your bottom”.
 Break it down step by step for your little one.

 Playing the game of I-Spy not only helps children to build sound or alphabet knowledge but also builds social skills as they wait to take their turn.

 Repeat your kid’s favourite books again and again.
 Children love revisiting familiar stories and delight in knowing what comes next.

 Musical statues, with a twist

-Play musical statues where your child has to freeze when the music stops or singing stops.
+Play musical statues where your child has to freeze when the music stops or the singing stops.
 Make it trickier by getting them to freeze in different positions, for example, standing on one leg, or with arms in the air.
 This helps with understanding instructions.